Our President & Founder

 She is a gubernatorial appointee to the Pennsylvania Cancer Advisory Board and chairs the PBCC’s “Refunds for Research” Program, which has awarded over $3 million in grants to outstanding researchers across the state.
 Halpin-Murphy serves as an Advocate Member on the Board of Directors for the NSABP (National Surgical Adjuvant Breast and Bowel Project) and NRG Oncology.
 In addition, Halpin-Murphy chairs the NSABP Patient Advisory Board which reviews new proposals and protocols for clinical trials.
 She served on the University of Pennsylvania Breast Cancer Advocacy Board for its P2 trial and on the Patient Advocacy Committee of the Coalition of National Cancer Cooperative Groups, Inc. She annually organizes and produces a well-received statewide Breast Cancer Conference featuring presentations by prominent national scholars, researchers and health providers.
 In addition, Halpin-Murphy co-authored both editions of the book “Breast Cancer: Covered or Not?
 A Guide on Insurance.”

-Pat is an avid political scholar and committed public servant.
+Pat is a political scholar and committed public servant.
 She lives near Philadelphia.
 She has two daughters and four grandchildren.